Shofiul-Alam/laravel-blade/instructions.md

   #Security Feature
-  1. Has to be Admin and active to get access to dashboard
+  Has to be Admin and active to get access to dashboard

-  # middleware
+  #middleware

   php artisan make:middleware

+  Register the middleware in app/http/kernel.php